Kazii78/Kazii-Smart-Bats/README.md

 After the two minutes, the Passive Attacker will now be labelled as a Passive Player.
 A Passive Player will not be attacked whatever happens to the bats until the Passive Attacker itself attacks the bats again.

+## 🗒️ Side Note
+Bats are still a bit dumb with their peanut-sized brain, they will occasionally run and suffocate inside of walls, a fix to grow their brain will be released later.